dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 ```
 {% endsolution %}

-The `Dropdown` widget now renders both a `TextInput` that a user can type into and a list of result items based on the its `data` property.
+The `Dropdown` widget now renders both a `TextInput` that a user can type into and a list of result items based on its `data` property.
 The next step to update the `Banner` widget to pass the correct `data` into the `Dropdown`.

 {% task 'Pass worker data down through the `Banner` to the `Dropdown`' %}

 Currently, the application keeps all worker data as a private variable within the `App` widget.
-In order to use this data to also power the `Dropdown`, the `Banner` widget must be updated to accept a `data` property so it can in turn pass it down to the `Dropdown` it renders.
+In order to use this data to also power the `Dropdown`, the `Banner` widget must also be updated to accept a `data` property so it can in turn pass it down to the `Dropdown` it renders.

-{% instruction 'Export a `BannerProperties` interface from the `Banner` widget with `data` array property can be passed in:' %}
+{% instruction 'Export a `BannerProperties` interface from the `Banner` widget so a `data` array property can be passed in:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Banner.ts' lines:3,5-8 %}

-{% instruction 'Update the generic parameter passed into `WidgetBase` to be the new interface:' %}
+{% instruction 'Update the generic parameter passed into `WidgetBase` to use the new interface:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Dropdown.ts' lines:9 %}